mr2527/pop_OS-win10-KVM-setup/README.md

 This got my brain jogging.
 I had searched for hours/days about potential fixes that did not do anything for me.
 I reinstalled my VM, cloned different VMS tried different boot options, different passthrough options and none of those fixes worked except this (***PLEASE NOTE:*** Although this worked for me ***IT MAY NOT WORK FOR YOU*** please consider trying everything before throwing in the towel.
 I understand how frustrating this can be as it happened to myself.
 With patience and persistence you may find the answer that you are looking for.)

+11/05/21 - I've tested this configuration and reinstallation on the 21.04 update and did not run into any complications with the installation process.
+I did however notice that there was some performance degredation but I figured out it was due to being on an older BIOS version.
+Once I updated it was a better experience.
+Consistent performance, no crashing.
+I still use Scream to get audio through since I dont have enough space for a dedicated onboard DAC.
+It works good for what it's worth.
+Free, slightly annoying to set up.
+But it works.

 <h2 name="fix">
   The Fix:
  </h2>